READ.

 SERVE.

-In the Catechism (the Outline of the Faith) in the Book of Common Prayer, the third section of questions is about The Old Covenant.
-This follows the first section of the Catechism that explores God the Father.
-The Old Testament is full of messiness and leaves readers...
+In the Catechism (the Outline of the Faith) in the Book of Common Prayer, the fourth section of questions is about The Ten Commandments.
+This follows the first section of the Catechism that explores The Old Covenant.
+It seems like when we think about the Ten...

 by this everyone will know: a sermon on a reading from john 13